© 2026

 More than two dozen people spoke at a public forum about Flock Safety automated license plate reader cameras organized by Troy's new all-Democrat City Council on Thursday, March 19, 2026.

-“I will be directing the city auditor to not make any payments to Flock,” said Steele.
-“I would hope that we would sit down at the table with the administration and the police department and work out next steps.”
+“I would hope that we would sit down at the table with the administration and the police department and work out next steps,” Steele told WAMC Wednesday morning.

-The city has 26 Flock ALPR cameras placed throughout the municipality.
+There are more than two dozen Flock ALPR cameras placed throughout the city.

 Sajina Shrestha is a WAMC producer and reporter.
 She graduated from the Newmark Graduate School in 2023 with a Masters in Audio and Data Journalism.
 In her free time, she likes to draw and embroider.
 She can be reached at sshrestha@wamc.org.